Tag: redemption

 Genesis 25:25-34, Exodus 15:12-18, Psalm 23

-The of Isaac and Jacob—the patriarchs of the tribes of Israel—is not ideal.
-Favoritism of is shown.
+The family life of Isaac and Jacob—the patriarchs of the tribes of Israel—is not ideal.
+Favoritism of love is shown.
 Despising of family and property is displayed through hunger.
 This is not a family form to follow.
-God’s Word often shows that the people that God chose to carry his and blessing weren’t perfect.
+God’s often shows that the people that God chose to carry his name and weren’t perfect.
 In fact, some of them seem to have very few redeeming qualities.
 In other words, God chose to carry his name and blessing through people just like us.

 Moses’ exultation of God in Exodus can seem overbearing toward people who don’t follow God.
 The entire purpose of that overbearingness is to show God’s and through a people despised and rejected.
 In fact, this is an echo of the passage in Genesis, for some of the people who are opposing of the Israelites return (coming into their inheritance) are the descendants of Esau who despised his inheritance.
 God leads and loves those on the outside.

 Psalm 23 is probably the best-known Psalm, even outside of Christian and Jewish circles.
 In it, God’s care of his people is first presented in the role of a .
 As the shepherd, God makes the lie down and rest.
-When the shepherd (God) does lead the sheep, they are so confident and in God, that they followed through darkness and fear.
+When the shepherd (God) does lead the sheep, they are so confident and trusting in God, that they followed through and .

 1) The family in Genesis is not great.
 How are the relationships shown between people: Isaac, Rebekah, Esau, Jacob?
 Think of how scripture shows and doesn’t show those relationships.